-About one in every 54 children has autism.
+About one in every 36 children may have autism.
 In fact, the prevalence of autism spectrum disorder (ASD) has increased over the years.
 If you recently discovered your child has autism, it’s important to start exploring options for early intervention.
 You might want to consider applied behavior analysis therapy or ABA therapy.
 ABA therapy could help improve your child’s learning, communication, and social skills.

 What exactly is applied behavior analysis?
 How can it help a child on the autism spectrum (including children with Asperger’s)?
 After reading this guide, you can make an informed decision regarding your child’s course of treatment.

 In ABA therapy, a person’s behavior is studied, and a qualified professional works directly with that person on using their skills to accomplish goals and teach them new ones.
 ABA therapy is one of the most accepted and scientifically proven therapies for children with autism.